 All scholarship holders who are already receiving funding can apply for family allowance using this form: > Download

-Applications for the continuation of scholarships always have to be submitted with the same deadline as those for first approval (see current dates / periods) of each year.
-(Exception: should the funding have been begun later (successor) or have been interrupted, please submit the application for a continued scholarship at the latest six weeks before the end of funding).
+The application deadline for continued scholarships is usually identical with the application deadline for first applications.
+For the exact date and details please check the current call for applications.
+(Exception: should the funding have begun later (successor) or have been interrupted, please submit the application for a continued scholarship at the latest six weeks before the end of funding).

 7.1.
 Application for continued scholarship